navikt/pyarxaas/docs/index.rst

 ----------
 Quick overview of how to get started using the package::

-   from pyaaas import AaaS
+   from pyaaas.aaas import AaaS
+   from pyaaas.models.privacy_models import KAnonymity from pyaaas.attribute_type import AttributeType from pyaaas.dataset import Dataset import pandas as pd

    aaas = AaaS(url) # url contains url to AaaS web service

-   ... # add data and configurations

-   result = aaas.anonymize()
-   df = result.to_dataframe()
+   df = pd.read_csv("data.csv", sep=";")

-This will use the provided Privacy Models and Transform Models to attempt to anonymize the dataset with minimal information loss.
+   # create Dataset
+   dataset = Dataset.from_pandas(data_df)

+   # set attribute type
+   dataset.set_attributes(['name','gender'], AttributeType.QUASIIDENTIFYING)
+   dataset.set_attribute('id', AttributeType.IDENTIFYING)

+   # get the risk profle of the dataset
+   risk_profile = aaas.risk_profile(dataset)

+   # get risk metrics
+   re_indentifiation_risk = risk_profile.re_identification_risk
+   distribution_of_risk = risk_profile.distribution_of_risk

 How it works
 ------------

-PyAaaS is a simple pure Python package that only provides abstractions for interacting with the AaaS Web Service.
+PyAaaS is a simple pure Python package that only provides abstractions for interacting with the ARXaaS Web Service.
-The AaaS Web Service uses the ARX library to analyze and anonymize the dataset.
+The ARXaaS Web Service uses the ARX library to analyze and anonymize the dataset.

 Features
 --------

  - AaaS class for configuration and calling actions.
+ - Dataset class for encapsulating and configuring a dataset
  - PrivacyModel classes for configurating the Privacy Models to use.
- - HirarchyGenerator classes for easy generation of Transform Model hierarchies.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

-   api/aaas
-   api/dataset
+   api/api